jcvignoli/imdb-link-transformer/README.txt

 Tested up to: 5.7.1
 Stable tag: 3.0

-IMDb link transformer adds information from www.imdb.com into your blog.
+IMDb link transformer adds details information from www.imdb.com into your blog.
 Cache management, widget available, this is the most versatile and comprehensive plugin to retrieve data from IMDb.

 == Description ==